Panic Selling is also known as hitting rock bottom.

 This insight illuminates how individual rationality can be subsumed by collective irrationality during periods of market stress.
 When fear grips the masses, even seasoned investors can be swept up in the panic.

-Recent research in behavioral finance has further elucidated this phenomenon.
+Recent research in behavioural finance has further elucidated this phenomenon.
 A 2021 study published in the Journal of Behavioral and Experimental Finance found that social contagion significantly exacerbates market volatility during crises.
 The study showed that investors are likelier to sell when they perceive others in their social network to be selling, regardless of the underlying fundamentals.

 Cognitive Biases: The Mental Traps